andino93/es6-features/README.md

 functions much like `var` but it is again, scope blocked like `const`.

 #### Arrow Functions
-This file is to show how simple fat arrow functions are useful to clean up when using callback functions.
+Arrow functions are useful to clean up when using callback functions.
 They're also useful since they're a couple less keystrokes than using the `function` keyword.
 Another important feature of arrow functions is that they bind the context in which they are executed.
 This means that you can use in place of a bind in certain situations like in a React component's onClick method or similar.
-(See line 34 of `App.jsx` for an example in practice)
+(See line 34 of `App.jsx` for an example in practice) Arrowfunctions also are different from `function` declarations in that they do not have access to the `arguments` object.
+Instead, when using arrow functions, you must use the rest (`...`) operator to allow access to all input parameters.

 #### Destructuring